jaredmo/jaredmo.github.io/index.md

 EXPERIENCE
 ----------
 **AmSurg Corp**
-*Director of Financial Services*, IT Specialist, 7/16 – present
+*Director of Financial Services, IT Specialist*, 7/16 – present
 - Account for ASC acquisitions, including opening balance sheet and systems integration.
 - Provide analytical support and accounting direction to Operations, ASCs and other departments.
 - Develop SQL Server Reporting Services reports.